neijrr/nextcloud_passwords_handbook_ru/Users/Tags.md

 If you choose to restore the tag, it will also appear in the passwords again.

 **Note:** Deleting a tag from the trash will delete the tag *only* and *not* the passwords it was assigned to.

-## Tags in the legacy api
-Tags are available to apps using the legacy api as "categories".
-However, there are some limitations:

-- Only one tag will be shown per password
-- You can add new tags by changing the category, but the "current" tag will not be removed
-- Removing the category from a password will remove the tag and set the nex tag as category if available.